-The area comprising this PPS was previously approved under PPS 4-16038 and DSP-16059, to include several amendments thereof.
-However, the prior approved PPS has since expired, and this PPS applies to this portion of the property only.
+The subject site proposed with this PPS application was previously approved under PPS 4-16038 and DSP-16059, to include several amendments thereof.
+However, the approved PPS has since expired, and the subject PPS will apply to this portion of the site only.
 It should be noted that the transportation conditions included in the prior approvals have since been met, and the majority of the site has been constructed.
-Therefore, this PPS represents the final phase of the overall Glenarden Redevelopment project.
+The subject PPS application represents the final phase of the overall Glenarden Redevelopment project.